cooperj/socsreps.github.io/README.md

 1. Clone the repository using GitHub desktop or the CLI into this location (CLI is recommended as this helps you become more familiar with Git in general)

-1. If you are using a Text editor such as Sublime then the best place to start is by opening the 'index.html' file using Sublime or Vim.
+1. If you are using a Text editor such as Sublime then the best place to start is by opening the 'index.html' file.

 1. To see the website locally you can either drag and drop the 'index.html' file into your browser bar or right click the file and select 'open with [your browser of choice]'.